priyanshul-govil/engineering-graphics/README.md

 # Projection of Lines
-This a simple C++ application on projection of lines in engineering graphics.
+This is a simple C++ application on projection of lines in engineering graphics.

 The program takes as input the True Length, Angle with HP (theta), and Angle with VP (phi) of the line, and outputs-
 1. Front View Length